 Activity 3 – Seed Dormancy

 Did you know that seeds ‘sleep’?
 Seeds hibernate or wait, to germinate or sprout.
 Some seeds wait for the right temperature, oxygen, and water conditions.
 Others are programmed to sprout through the use of chemicals within nature or by humans.
-Seeds ‘sleeping’ is known as dormancy.
-Some seed seeds sleep due to the impenetrability of their seed coat; others sleep due to internal chemical dormancy.
-Predictive dormancy and consequential dormancy are two types of hibernation generated on the seed environment.
-Predictive dormancy is when a seed enters dormancy after a sudden change in the environment, such as the temperature suddenly dropping or when the sunshine time lengthens.
+Seed ‘sleeping’ is known as dormancy.
+Some seeds sleep due to their harder coats; others sleep due to internal chemical dormancy.
+Predictive dormancy and consequential dormancy are two types of hibernations of seeds.
+Predictive dormancy is when a seed enters dormancy after a sudden change in the environment, such as a temperature drop, or when sunshine hours lengthen.
 Consequential dormancy occurs when a seed begins a sleeping period in response to the environment.
 Seeds then either die or the change makes the seeds stronger and more productive by keeping the seeds active for a longer period.
 If they germinate and grow, the Cotyledon is an inner layer that stores food for the future plant.
 The Radicle becomes the first root.
 The Hypocotyl grows into a stem and the Epicotyl become the first leaves.

 Activity 4 – Seed banks